Demystifying the Canadian Mortgage Stress Test:

 • Increased emphasis on creditworthiness: The stress test makes it more important than ever to maintain a good credit score, stable employment, and a manageable debt-to-income ratio.

-Tips for Passing the Mortgage Stress Test
+Tips for Passing the Mortgage Affordability Assessment

-Here are some strategies to help you pass the mortgage stress test and secure a mortgage that fits your financial situation:
+Here are some strategies to help you pass the stress test and secure a mortgage that fits your financial situation:

 • Reduce your debt: Pay off high-interest debts and lower your overall debt-to-income ratio.